vale981/website/site/content/posts/subfigures-in-revtex.md

 {\addtocounter{figure}{-1}}
 ```

-Now the hackery begins.
-We define an internal variables `\if@insubfig`
+This is the point where the real hackery begins.
+We define an internal
-whose use will become clear later.
-The subfigure environment takes two
+variables `\if@insubfig` whose use will become clear later.
+The
-arguments, the first one being the width of the subfigure and the
+subfigure environment takes two arguments, the first one being the
-second being an optional label string (it's also where you put
+width of the subfigure and the second being an optional label string
-`\label{[label]}`).
-The environment then creates a minipage with the
+(it's also where you put `\label{[label]}`).
+The environment then
-appropriate width and prints the label of the figure in the top-left
+creates a minipage with the appropriate width and prints the label of
-corner.
+the figure in the top-left corner.

 ```latex
 \makeatletter